NCAR/cisl-visualization-gallery/README.md

-# ViSR Visualization Gallery
+# Visualization Gallery

-A refresh of ViSR's Visualization Gallery, showcasing data visualizations on different topics in geoscience in a variety of mediums and in collaboration with scientists.
+A refresh of NSF NCAR's Visualization Gallery, showcasing data visualizations on different topics in geoscience in a variety of mediums and in collaboration with scientists.

 # Table of Contents
 - [How to Run the Website Locally](#how-to-run-the-website-locally)